oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store.html.md

 It should finish without errors.

-When finished, you should be able to see statistics in the Kibana console, at the address you configured in step 1,  about your hosts, VMs, etc.
+When finished, you should be able to see statistics in the Kibana console, at the address you configured previously on the [metrics store machine](https://github.com/ViaQ/Main/blob/master/README-mux.md#running-kibana), about your hosts, VMs, etc.

 Kibana should be available at <https://kibana.{hostname}>